Jordi Quintillà

-Jordi Quintillà Guasch ([ˈʒɔɾði kintiˈʎa ˈɣwask]; born 25 October 1993) is a Spanish professional footballer who plays as an defensive midfielder for St. Gallen in the Swiss Super League.
+Jordi Quintillà Guasch ([ˈʒɔɾði kintiˈʎa ˈɣwask]; born 25 October 1993) is a Spanish professional footballer who plays as a defensive midfielder for St. Gallen in the Swiss Super League.

-Club career
+Career

 Barcelona

 Born in Lleida, Catalonia, Quintillà joined UE Lleida's youth setup in 1999, aged only six.
 In 2009, he moved to FC Barcelona's La Masia, and was promoted to the latter's reserve team in June 2012.

 On 10 January 2013, Quintillà was loaned to Segunda División B's CF Badalona, until June.
 He made his senior debuts for the club, scoring his first goal on 24 February, in a 2–0 home win against Villarreal CF B.

 On 26 August 2013, Quintillà moved to CE L'Hospitalet also in the third level, in a season-long loan deal.

 Ajaccio

 On 25 July 2014, Quintillà signed a three-year deal with French Ligue 2 side AC Ajaccio, after the expiry of his contract with Barça.
 He made his professional debut on 29 August, starting in a 0–0 away draw against Stade Lavallois.